Evanfeenstra/didjs/README.md

 console.log(d)
 ```

-The above example parses the input string according to the rules defined in the [DID Grammar](did.abnf) and prints the following object:
+The above example parses the input string according to the rules defined in the [DID Grammar](did.abnf) and prints the following:

 ```js
 {